honeycombio/helm-charts/charts/refinery/README.md

 See [Refinery: Scale and Troubleshoot](https://docs.honeycomb.io/manage-data-volume/refinery/scale-and-troubleshoot/) for more details on how to properly scale Refinery.

+### Using Autoscaling

+Refinery can be configured to auto-scale with load.
+During auto-scale events, trace sharding is recomputed, which will result in traces with missing spans being sent to Honeycomb.
+Traces with missing spans can happen for upto the `config.TraceTimeout * 2`.
+In order to avoid auto-scale events, it is recommended to disable scaleDown which will limit broken traces should traffic rapidly go up and down.

+Autoscaling of refinery is configured using the `autoscaling` setting.

 ## Redis Configuration

 By default, a single node configuration of Redis will be installed.
 This configuration **is not** recommended for